FSUDRS/socSciBootcamp/dataDictionary.md

 ### WorkRef

 This contains a list of pointers to the authors works, held in the `bibliography.csv` file.
 The allowable data is one or more URIs, with the prefix `BIB:` coming before each URI. (e.g. `BIB:blazing` as a substitute for `bibliography.csv#blazing`)

+## Bibliography

+Data dictionary for `bibliography.csv`